Derek Winnert

 3

-Hessler assembles all the gruesome horrors in fine style, Huntington’s and Wicking’s screenplay is busy and involving, the acting is suitably ripe and juicy and John Coquillon’s cinematography is stylish.
+Hessler assembles all the gruesome horrors in fine style, the screenplay by Huntington and Wicking (additional dialogue) is busy and involving, the acting is suitably ripe and juicy (particularly Price’s of course), and John Coquillon’s Eastmancolor cinematography is stylish.
+Sadly though, Price and Lee share only one scene.

 Also in the cast are Peter Arne, Rupert Davies, Michael Balfour, Maxwell Shaw, Harry Baird, Carl Rigg, Geoffrey James, Sally Geeson, Ivor Dean, Colin Jeavons and Martin Wyldeck.

-Character actor Alister Williamson has most screen time, but his voice was dubbed by another actor and his face is covered for most of the film with makeup done by Jimmy Evans.
+Australian-born character actor Alister Williamson (17 June 1918 – 19 May 1999) has most screen time as the disfigured Sir Edward Markham in his only leading role of his career, but his voice was judged unsuitable and he dubbed by another actor, while his face is covered under a red velvet hood for most of the film until the climatic unmasking, with makeup done by Jimmy Evans.
+Williamson returned in a supporting role in Price’s The Abominable Dr Phibes (1971).

 3